Mechanical Ventilator Basics For Nurses

 They are mainly two types

-Important normal values which are used to assess the efficiency of gas exchange
+Important normal values are used to assess the efficiency of gas exchange

 P.a.O2 = 80 to 100 mm of Hg.